Ulala (Space Channel 5): Concept and creation

 Ulala was conceived by Takashi Yuda, who also came up with her name.
 She was originally conceived to be a male character, and was not present in the original 1997 concept video for Space Channel 5.
 Although the games were originally conceived to appeal to female gamers, the developers of Space Channel 5 also wanted Ulala to have a unique sexual appeal for male audiences.
 The designers aimed for her sex appeal to be "subtle," and aimed to try and reflect how clothes would be in 500 years, explaining that Ulala's underwear showing at some times was not as big a deal in this future.
 Ulala's model has a low polygon count, which lead to her sex appeal being defined through her movement according to Mizuguchi.
 When picking the colors of Ulala's outfit, the development team behind the original 1999 game used orange and blue, to represent the colors of the Dreamcast logo and corporate color of Sega Japan respectively.

 Sega had high expectations for Ulala as a character due to a combination of their belief in her designer, Tetsuya Mizuguchi, as well as Space Channel 5s unique visuals.
 Peter Moore noted Sega's interest to make Ulala a "star" who could feature in different games after Space Channel 5, despite American audiences' relative lukewarm reception to her.
 According to Apollo Smile, Tina Landon (Janet Jackson's choreographer) was one of the women used to rotoscope some of Ulala's earlier animations.
+Brent Suzuki, a character from Space Channel 5, suggests that Ulala suffers from herpetophobia.

 Casting and portrayal

-As of 2020, Cherami Leigh (pictured) provides the English voice of Ulala in video games, commercials, and other media.

 Kae Īda was originally cast as the Japanese voice of Ulala in Space Channel 5, but was later recast as rival character Pudding and replaced by Mineko Okamura.
 According to Īda, the recasting happened after the development team had an opportunity to demonstrate the test version of Space Channel 5 for the media to preview at the same time as the audition.
 Feedback from the media representatives towards Okamura's performance as Ulala was very enthusiastic, and she was retained as the character's final voice.

 Mizuguchi found casting an English voice actress difficult due to him struggling to find someone with "good voice talent" and dancing ability.
 As such, they went through a number of auditions.
 Ulala was originally voiced by Apollo Smile in the English version of Space Channel 5, and her dancer and choreographer was Nazu Nahoko.

 To secure Apollo Smile's involvement in a new game, the developers of Space Channel 5 VR: Kinda Funky News Flash! put out a "public appeal requesting information" about her, stating that she is what made Ulala "special from the very beginning."
 They were able to find Smile but were unable to secure her for this role, choosing instead to feature a sound-alike, later revealed to be Cherami Leigh.